chradil/doublespeak/_poems_2020/interview-yoon.md

   kind of an isolating practice.
 But I never feel that way because I’ve always seen both practices as being a very rigorous communication with and analysis of other people who came before you, who wrote this before you could even imagine it.</p>"
+transpoem:
+note:
 abio:
 tbio:
 language:
 lang:
 image:
 image2:
 imagecredit:
 imagecredit2:
 origaudio:
 translaudio:
 edition: '2020'
 pagetype: interview
 order: '16'